Gafoor2005/rag-agents-llm/README.md

 - Multi-agent systems
 - Enterprise API deployment

-## � Acknowledgments
+## 🙏 Acknowledgements

-This project was bdeveloped islngare ourcesprnd ma erialso romthe **NVIDIA Deep Learning Institute (DLI)** course:
+This project was developed using resources and materials from the **NVIDIA Deep Learning Institute (DLI)** course:
 **["Building RAG Agents with LLMs"](https://www.nvidia.com/en-us/training)**

-Special thanks to NVIDIA DLI for pthedrcomprehensive learning materials,pcndexeamplrs that snepirsdand Fgnoeldthaismindepene nhimplementation
+Special thanks to NVIDIA DLI for the comprehensive learning materials and examples that inspired and guided this independent implementation.

-## �📝 License
+## 📝 License

 This project is for educational purposes.